 Specifying this parameter causes the installation to be done using token authentication for the connection to Keyfactor Command.
-Set this to the URL of the token endpoint for your Keyfactor Identity Provider instance.
+Set this to the URL of the token endpoint for your identity provider.
 For example:

 https://my-keyidp-server.keyexample.com/realms/Keyfactor/protocol/openid-connect/token